 Selecting and Applying Performance Audit Methodologies

 Selecting the most appropriate methodology is key to the success of any audit.
-This 1-day course covers the characteristics of a range of audit methodologies, factors to consider when selecting an approach, tips for applying commonly used methodologies, and information on documenting and reporting for each methodology.
+This 1-day course (or, if virtual, 2 half-days) covers the characteristics of a range of audit methodologies, factors to consider when selecting an approach, tips for applying commonly used methodologies, and information on documenting and reporting for each methodology.
 Both new and seasoned auditors, as well as team leaders, will gain valuable insights on selecting and applying audit methodologies.
 Download the full course description (PDF, 2 pages).

 Effectively Leading and Managing Audits